nikhilweee/blog-jekyll/_posts/2018-04-25-getting-started-rnns-pytorch.md

 > ... feed in inputs to our LSTM ...

-To feed in inputs, we first need to have an LSTM.
+To feed in inputs, well, we first need to have an LSTM.
+Remember how we didn't return strings while [building our dataset](#the-dataset-again)?

  Pytorch makes it really easy to do so.
-You simply create an instance of `torch.nn.LSTM` as shown in line `6`. `nn.LSTM` implements   Out of the many possible parameters listed in the [docs for nn.LSTM](http://pytorch.org/docs/stable/nn.html#torch.nn.LSTM) Notice that I've passed on two parameters - `embedding_dim` and `hidden_dim`.
+You simply create an instance of `torch.nn.LSTM` as shown in line `6`.
+Out of the many possible parameters listed in the [docs for nn.LSTM](http://pytorch.org/docs/stable/nn.html#torch.nn.LSTM), there are two required ones - the `input_size` and `hidden_size`.

+* `input_size: The number of expected features in the input 'x'`
+   The `input_size` here refers to the size of each entity in the `input_sequence`.
+Since we're using an `embedding_dim` of 20, each character will be represented by a vector of size 20, which is the `input_size`

+* `hidden_size: The number of features in the hidden state 'h'`
+   This basically asks for the size of the hidden vector.
+In the context of an LSTM, this refers to the size of both, the cell state `c` and the hidden state `h`.
+This also means that both the states have to be of the same size.
+In this tutorial, we're using a `hidden_size` of 10.

+The general idea of working with pytorch is a two step process.

+1. Initialize the corresponding class with some important parameters.
+2. Call the class object with the input tensor as arguments.

+ Notice that I have set them to `embedding_dim` and `hidden_dim` respectively.

 {% gist 13243631f8ed219167ccd3866ce3204e model.py %}